-The IRIS HIPPI-LE upper layer program handles received D1 data (the HIPPI-LE header) as summarized in Table 1-14.
+The IRIS HIPPI-LE upper layer program handles received D1 data (the HIPPI-LE header) as summarized in Table 1-16.

-Table 1-14D1 Data Accepted by IRIS HIPPI-LE ULP
+Table 1-16D1 Data Accepted by IRIS HIPPI-LE ULP

 Field Values Accepted Without Generating an Error Comments FC 0 As defined by HIPPI-LE.
 If the value is different, an error is generated.
 DW 0 = 32 bit data bus If set to 1, an error is generated.
+MT 0 = data If not 0 (data), an error is generated.
+Dest_Sw_Addr any value Dest_Addr_Type any value

-Table 1-14 (continued)D1 Data Accepted by IRIS HIPPI-LE ULP
+Table 1-16 (continued) D1 Data Accepted by IRIS HIPPI-LE ULP